unimarkup/specification/README.md

 ### Tables

 Unimarkup uses grid tables with extended flexibility.
 A table is started by a row definition line with `+` and a combination of `-` or `=` and `+`, where a `+` marks a column separation and `-` or `=` mark the column width.
-A table is ended by 3 or more `+` and the table must be surrounded by blank lines.
+A table must be ended by a row definition line with same length as the first one and the table must be surrounded by blank lines.
+The length is the sum of `-`, `+`, `_`, `=` and spaces within the two outer `+`.

 Extended flexibility means, that columns do not need to align.
 This helps for easier styling, since some characters are used as keywords, so the table might have more text in Unimarkup, than what is displayed after rendering.
 A side effect of this is, that `|` must be escaped when used inside a table, except in verbatim and math blocks to get the possibility of multi-column rows.
 Multi-column rows are defined by replacing `+` with `-`.
 The number of `+` defines the number of `|` that are expected per row.

-Header rows are marked by setting `=` instead of `-` in the row description line above the content.
+Header rows are marked by setting `=` instead of `-` in the row description line above the content for all columns.
+Footer rows are marked by setting `_` instead of `-` in the row description line above the content for all columns.

 The column width of one `-` is automatically defined by taking the rendered width of the top left table item and scaling other items according to the line ratio of the column definition lines.
 The column width of one `-` can be overwritten by the `"column-width"` attribute of the table if needed.

-The sum of `-`, `=`, `_` and `+` must be the same for all row definition lines to get the same width of all rows.
+The sum of `-`, `=`, `_`, `+` and spaces between the two outer `+` must be the same for all row definition lines to get the same width of all rows.

-A `_` instead of `-` marks that no line will be created between two rows, creating a multi-row.
-The number of `-` and `_` between the two rows must match per column.
+One space instead of `-` marks that no line will be created between two rows, creating a multi-row.
+The number of `-` and spaces between the two rows must match per column.
 This means that only adjacent columns of rows can be combined.
 If all columns are combined to multi-row, the next line can be started with `|`.

 For easier alignment options, `:` can be used per column definition having no effect on the width scaling of columns.
 There are 3 alignment options